Material for visits

 to memorial sites

 Many young people do not know much about Nazi persecution – despite the fact that learning about National Socialism is firmly anchored in school curricula in Germany and many other countries.
 Studies show that even those students who have visited a former concentration camp often remember little about it.
-One of the ways in which the Arolsen Archives support educators is by providing materials for trips to memorial sites that will enable students to relate the experience to their everyday lives.
+The Arolsen Archives support educators is by providing materials dedicated to the fate of individual concentration camp prisoners for trips to memorial sites.

 »The earlier we acquaint children of different ages with the existence of these files and their contents, the easier it will be to teach the history of the Holocaust and other mass killings.
 Every new generation of children must be familiarized with this terrible past and its horrendous consequences.«

 documentED uses individual fates to lead on to an understanding of the broader context.
 Why did the National Socialists imprison people?
 What function did the concentration camps have, and how were they organized within the Nazi system of terror?

 Relevant links and excerpts from the e-Guide of the Arolsen Archives are included in the toolkits so that the sources can be understood.
 This makes it possible for the students to find answers to many of the questions thrown up by documents of this kind, which were created by perpetrators.
 By doing their own research, they can understand how the documents need to be read and what they mean in the context of their time – it also teaches them how to learn independently and how to deal critically with sources.